English Department

 Department Curriculum

-Program of Studies-English
+Program of Studies - English

+Please review our course offerings and descriptions below.
 Core Program courses satisfy graduation requirements, but may not satisfy certain admissions requirements for some colleges.
 Please note: sequencing need not be constant; students may move between “levels” as long as prerequisite courses are taken.
 While we encourage students to challenge themselves in their course selection, the demands of higher-level courses can be significant.
 If you are considering a change in level, talk to your current teacher and counselor for guidance.
 Prerequisite requirements and recommendations for all courses are listed in the course descriptions.

 English Course Descriptions

-Freshmen Requirements
+Freshman Requirements

 Freshmen are required to choose either #011 Honors English 1, #012 English 1, or #013 English 1 Academic Assistance.